trollaklass/troll-of-fame-java/README.md

 ![invariant](./invariant.png)

+*No matter the year, the 31st of December is a New Year's Eve*

 - For a simpler start, we already configured the build dependencies and created generators for `Elf` and `Troll` in the `test` module
 - Create a Property Based Test file `TrollProp.java`: